momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 This is why a SETTINGS_ENABLE_WEBSOCKETS settings parameter is needed.

+# The SETTINGS_ENABLE_WEBSOCKETS Setting
-# SETTINGS_ENABLE_WEBSOCKETS settigs parameter for H2 and H3
+This document defines the SETTINGS_ENABLE_WEBSOCKETS parameter for HTTP/2 and HTTP/3.
-This document adds a new SETTINGS parameter to those defined by
-{{HTTP3}} Section 11.2.2 and {{HTTP2}} Section 11.3.

-The new parameter name is SETTINGS_ENABLE_WEBSOCKETS.
+A server can send this setting to inform a client that it supports bootstrapping WebSockets over the HTTP connection.

 The value of the parameter MUST be 0 or 1, with 0 being the default.

-A sender MUST NOT send a SETTINGS_ENABLE_WEBSOCKETS parameter with the value of 0 after previously sending a value of 1.

 If the server supports bootstrapping WebSockets over the HTTP connection, it SHOULD include the SETTINGS_ENABLE_WEBSOCKETS parameter in the SETTINGS frame with a value of 1.
 If the server does not support bootstrapping WebSockets over the HTTP connection it SHOULD send the parameter with a value of 0.

+A server MUST NOT send a SETTINGS_ENABLE_WEBSOCKETS parameter with the value of 0 after previously sending a value of 1.

-A client MUST not send this setting parameter.
+A client MUST NOT send this setting parameter.
 Receipt of this parameter by a server does not have any impact.

-The SETTINGS_ENABLE_WEBSOCKETS parameter would allow the client to determine in advance whether the server supports WebSockets over the connection for HTTP/2 or HTTP/3.
-This allows the client to avoid sending unnecessary WebSocket handshake requests on HTTP connections that do not support WebSockets.
+The SETTINGS_ENABLE_WEBSOCKETS parameter is an explicit signal about the server support for bootstrapping WebSockets on the connection.
+Where a server declares it does not support WebSockets, clients can avoid sending WebSocket handshake requests that would fail.
+This saves unnecessary work for both client and server, and potentially reduces delays.
+For instance, a client that learns an HTTP/2 or HTTP/3 connection does not support WebSockets via the setting, could instead attempt to create a WebSocket using the HTTP/1.1 Upgrade mechanism at the immediate moment it is required.

+Other protocols also rely on the extended CONNECT extension for bootstrapping.
-This mechanism will improve compatibility with other extended CONNECT-based protocols.
+This mechanism provides clients with a stronger signal about whether the WebSocket protocol is supported on a connection.
+This can help improve compatibility with other extended CONNECT-based protocols by avoiding the client making assumption about the supported protocols.

-For compatibility with past implementations which do not use this parameter, clients MAY initiate a WebSocket request without the receipt of this parameter.
+Clients that do not implement this extension will not be able to use its signal.
+In order to support legacy deployments, clients MAY initiate a WebSocket request when they receive SETTINGS_ENABLE_WEBSOCKETS with a value of 0, or if the parameter is omitted from received settings.
+Such requests could fail, introducing additional latency, which this extension is intended to help avoid.

+A server that sends SETTINGS_ENABLE_WEBSOCKETS with a value of 0 or omits the parameter MUST NOT treat reception of the a WebSocket request as a stream or connection error.
+Instead, the server can reject the request with a suitable status code.

 # Security Considerations